- Start date: September

 We've a large range of scholarships available to help you fund your studies.
 Check our scholarship search for more help with fees and funding.

-After graduating you should be ideally qualified for positions in biotechnology and pharmaceutical industries as well as hospitals and universities.
+After graduating you should be ideally qualified for positions in the biotechnology and pharmaceutical industries, as well as hospitals and universities.

-You may wish to continue studies for an MPhil or PhD degree.
+You may wish to continue your studies for an MPhil or PhD degree.

 This course provides the background training for a career in: